microsoft/JSTSdocs/articles/editor/linting.md

 # Linting

 We have two languages, but only built in support for one linter.
-Sad face.

 ## ESLint
 Switch it on / off in Tools / Options

 ## TSLint
-Not my circus, not my monkeys.
+Not provided in VS, but extensions are available.